knpuniversity/symfony2-series/knpu/episode4/assetic-combination.rst

     <link rel="stylesheet"
         href="/css/built/layout.css?v=5-return-of-the-jedi" />

-And of course, if we dump assetic, it writes this files instead of the one with the funny name:
+And of course, if we dump assetic, it writes this file instead of the one with the funny name:

 .. code-block:: bash